-We have audited, in accordance with Philippine Standards on Auditing, the consolidated financial statements of Vantage Equities, Inc. and Subsidiaries (the Group) as at December 31, 2021 and 2020 and for each of the three years in the period ended December 31, 2021, and have issued our report thereon dated May 31, 2022.
-Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The schedules listed in the Index to the Consolidated Financial Statements and Supplementary Schedules are the responsibility of the Group's management.
-These schedules are presented for the purpose of complying with Revised Securities Regulation Code Rule No. 68, and are not part of the basic financial statements.
-These schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, fairly state, in all material respects, the financial information required to be set forth therein in relation to the basic financial statements taken as a whole.
+We have audited, in accordance with Philippine Standards on Auditing, the consolidated financial statements of Vantage Equities, Inc. and Subsidiaries (the Group) as at December 31, 2022, for each of the three years in the period ended December 31, 2022, and have issued our report thereon dated April 28, 2023.
+Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
+The schedules listed in the Index to the Supplementary Schedules are the responsibility of the Group's management.
+These schedules are presented for the purpose of complying with Revised Securities Regulation Code Rule No. 68, and are not part of the basic consolidated financial statements.
+These schedules have been subjected to the auditing procedures applied in the audit of the basic consolidated financial statements and, in our opinion, fairly state, in all material respects, the financial information required to be set forth therein in relation to the basic consolidated financial statements taken as a whole.